muff1nman/ClassNotes/Econ/EconAndTech.md

 Solow-Swan equil
 ----

+*CRITICAL IMAGE*

 What happens if savings increase?
 ----
+Raising savings increases k and y but long run growth is still zero.

 What if labour force grows?
 ----
 it has a dilution effect, it has a negative effect on capital

 Golden Rule
 ----

+The golden rule is the optimal saving rate that maximizes consumption per person

+- assume A (technology) is constant but there is population growth (n)
+- this occurs where the marginal product of capital equals ( sigma + n )
+    - graphically this is when the slopes of GDP output and capital accumulation are the same.
+    - the distance between GDP output per person and capital accumulation is largest

+*CRICITAL IMAGE*

 Over saving
 -----
+- occurs rarely
+- increases gdp per worker but the consumption per worker decreases

 Solow's Surprise
 ----
+- Solow's model states that investment in capital cannot drive long run growth in GDP per worker
+- Need technological change to avoid diminishing returns to capital

 What if technology grows?
 ------
+There are no diminishing returns to capital which implies positive long run growth

 Graphically
 -----
-it shifts to the right because the ratio of capital to labour becomes unstable.
+it shifts the entire production function up. it shifts to the right because the ratio of capital to labour becomes unstable.

 Innovation process